-Right(has Bearer = 'Consumer', has Counterpart = 'Supplier').
+Right(hasBearer='Consumer', hasCounterpart='Supplier').

 This Hohfeldian relation underlines an equivalence between Duty and Right, representing the logical correlation between them, as long as the values of the duty Bearer and Counterpart are swapped, assuming symmetric roles in the Right provision, therefore involving equivalence relations between provision types and attributes.
-However, describing these relations in the Provision Model by establishing the equivalence relations $Duty \equiv Right$ , as in [9], and $hasBearer \equiv hasCounterpart$ would imply equivalence relations between any duties and rights, irrespective to the attribute types and values, as well as between all the provision types sharing equivalence relations between such attributes, which might produce inconsistent results in a provisions retrieval system.
+However, describing these relations in the Provision Model by establishing the equivalence relations Duty \equiv Right, as in [9], and hasBearer \equiv hasCounterpart would imply equivalence relations between any duties and rights, irrespective to the attribute types sharing equivalence relations between such attributes, which might produce inconsistent results in a provisions retrieval system.

-For example a query aiming to retrieve provisions having Right(hasBearer = 'Supplier'), would also give back Duty provisions having Duty(hasBearer = 'Supplier') because they satisfy the axiom $Duty \equiv Right$ .
-Similarly, the previously mentioned query would retrieve back Right provisions having Right(hasCounterpart = 'Supplier'), since they satisfy the axiom $hasBearer \equiv hasCounterpart$ .
+For example a query aiming to retrieve provisions having Right(hasBearer = 'Supplier'), would also give back Duty provisions having Duty(hasBearer = 'Supplier') because they satisfy the axiom $Duty \equiv Right$.
+Similarly, the previously mentioned query would retrieve back Right provisions having Right(hasCounterpart = 'Supplier'), since they satisfy the axiom has-Bearer \equiv hasCounterpart.

-To avoid these problems, while relying on Description Logic expressivity as implemented in OWL-DL, an extension of the Provision Model, described in OWL, is proposed.
+To avoid these problems, while relying on Description Logic6 expressivity as implemented in OWL-DL7, an extension of the Provision Model, described in OWL [18], is proposed.